-Dates for Summer Advising 2014 are Friday, June 20, Tuesday, June 24, or Friday, June 27.
+Dates for Summer Advising 2016 are Monday, June 20, Wednesday, June 22, or Friday, June 24.

+We look forward to seeing you at one of the dates for Summer Advising this June!
 Summer Advising introduces you to the demands of college academics and the College’s co-curricular programs and academic and other resources.
 You will hear from College faculty, learn about the Honor Code and meet representatives from key offices, including Residence Life, Athletics, Career Development, Health and Counseling Services, Multicultural Affairs, and the Office of Academic Skills.
 Parents can attend sessions on life outside of the classroom, information technology and academic computing, career development services and the transition to college academics.
 The Summer Advising program is specifically designed for new students and their parents or guardians.
 We do not recommend attending with other family members or friends.

-You will not be allowed to register for Fall 2014 classes at Summer Advising unless you have taken the math placement exam and either taken the foreign language placement exam or indicated on the survey why you qualify for not taking it.
+You will not be allowed to register for Fall 2016 classes at Summer Advising unless you have taken the math placement exam and either taken the foreign language placement exam or indicated on the survey why you qualify for not taking it.

-The most important part of Summer Advising is your individual appointment with a faculty summer advisor who will help you select your Fall 2014 courses.
+The most important part of Summer Advising is your individual appointment with a faculty summer advisor who will help you select your Fall 2016 courses.
 Information and suggestions about courses are available at First Year Academics.
 Review this information to prepare for your advising meeting with a faculty summer advisor, including

 Suggestions for how to select courses and balance your course load

 Explanations of the first year writing requirement and the general education and distribution requirements

-- A list of courses most appropriate for first year students (one third of the available seats listed for each course is available on each day of Summer Advising)
+A list of courses most appropriate for first year students (one third of the available seats listed for each course is available on each day of Summer Advising)